Wellesley Supplemental Essays

 Does Wellesley have supplemental essays?

 Yes, part of the Wellesley requirements includes Wellesley College supplemental essays.
 Students applying via the Common App or Coalition Application must submit a personal essay between 250-650 words.
-In addition to the personal essay, students must also submit one school-specific Wellesley essay.
+In addition to the personal essay, students must also submit one school-specific 250-400 word Wellesley essay.
 Even though there is only one, it is critical for applicants to dedicate ample time to completing the Wellesley essay.

 Keep reading to learn more about the Wellesley essay prompt!

-Why Wellesley Essay
+Wellesley Supplemental Essay Prompt

+Understanding the mission and values of an institution allows you to investigate how your own personal values align.
 The Wellesley College educational mission aims to “provide an excellent liberal arts education to women who will make a difference in the world.”
 Their values are:

 - Intellectual Discovery and Excellence